#PROTECTSACREDSITES

 Chaco Canyon — A Sacred Landscape

-Former Interior Secretary Deb Haaland’s 2023 order prohibiting drilling and exploratory mining on federally owned land within a 10-mile radius of Chaco Culture National Historical Park for 20 years is being reconsidered under a new U.S. administration.
-The All Pueblo Council of Governors, representing the 20 sovereign Pueblos of New Mexico and Texas, opposes weakening Chaco protections and passed a resolution reaffirming its opposition.
+On June 7, 2023, U.S. Secretary of the Interior Deb Haaland and the Bureau of Land Management (BLM) issued a 20-year moratorium prohibiting drilling and exploratory mining within a 10-mile “buffer zone” surrounding Chaco Canyon and the Greater Chaco Region.
+Now, this order, Public Land Order No. 7923, is currently being reconsidered under the current U.S. administration.
+The All Pueblo Council of Governors, representing the 20 sovereign Pueblos of New Mexico and Texas, has vehemently opposed the weakening of Chaco protections and has passed a resolution reaffirming its opposition.